inunezn7/ExpertFinderBot/README.md

 |"migrations"   | 0.7       |
 |"dbs"          | 0.69      |

-Taking into account that experts generally know about related concepts and topics, it was decided to also count the messages where the expert candidates use similar words according to the Word Embedding model.
+Taking into account that experts generally know about related concepts and topics, it makes sense to also count the messages where the expert candidates use similar words according to the Word Embedding model.

 ## Preliminar evaluation :bar_chart: